Daavidaviid/expo-router-with-turbomodule/README.md

 ## Notes

-When renaming `NativeSample`, you must a name with the following structure `NativeXXXXX`, otherwise it won't work 🤷‍♂️
+When renaming `NativeSample`, you must use a name with the following structure `NativeXXXXX`, otherwise it won't work 🤷‍♂️